jwmullally/dracut-iscsi-target/README.md

 # dracut-iscsi-target

 *!!
-Alpha software - may break your computer.*
+Beta software - may prevent your computer from booting.*

 *!!
 Currently there is NO ENCRYPTION for the iSCSI endpoint.
 See TODO below.
 For now, only run this on a trusted network with trusted hosts.*

-This dracut module allows the initramfs to start as an iSCSI Target instead of doing a regular boot.
+This dracut module allows the Fedora initramfs to start as an iSCSI Target instead of doing a regular boot.

 This allows you to run the OS on another host using `netroot=iscsi:...`.